poetaster/keypeer.org/posts/application-workflow.md

 ---
-title: How does the developer use this thing?
+title: Application workflow
 date: 2023-01-19
-permalink: /applications
+permalink: /application-workflow
 ---

 The work flow for the application should remain simple.